openmls/openmls/book/src/user_manual/remove_members.md

 In this case the the function returns an `MlsMessageOut` that needs to be fanned out to existing group members.

 ## Getting removed from a group
 A member is removed from a group if another member commits to a remove proposal targeting the member's leaf.
-Once that member merges that commit via `merge_staged_commit()`, all other proposals in that commit will be applied and the group marked as inactive.
-The member can still use the group, e.g. to examine the membership list after the final commit was processed, but it won't be able to create or process new messages.
+Once the to-be-removed member merges that commit via `merge_staged_commit()`, all other proposals in that commit will still be applied but the group will be marked as inactive afterward.
+The group remains usable, e.g. to examine the membership list after the final commit was processed, but it won't be possible to create or process new messages.

 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code.rs:getting_removed}}